-Cyprus Investment Funds Statistics – June 2021Salvus Team
+Cyprus Investment Funds Statistics – June 2022Salvus Team

-Figure 1 below, combines these 2 data sets with
+Figure 1 below, combines the 2 aforementioned data sets with

 - IF (Investment Funds) shares/units

 IF shares/units continue to dominate the vast majority of liabilities on the balance sheet of the investment funds, amassing to 89.88%; a 1.21% increase quarter-over-quarter.
 Elsewhere Loans continued their decline quarter-over-quarter, coming down to 616.7 million EUR: a 2.6% decrease from Q1.
 The most noticeable change once again comes through Other liabilities (incl. financial derivatives), where the segment recorded a 24.04% decrease quarter-over-quarter, bringing the total value down to 264.2 million EUR from 324 million EUR previously recorded in Q1.

 3. The investment funds total assets/liabilities, by nature of investment table

 The third section of the Investment Funds Statistics report by the CBC for Cyprus in Q2 of 2022 depicts the breakdown by nature of investment of the total assets/liabilities.
 In particular, the CBC demonstrates the figures through the following categories: